apache/submarine/website/docs/devDocs/IntegrationTestK8s.md

   ```

 ## Run k8s test in GitHub Actions

-Each time a code is submitted, GitHub Actions is automatically triggered for testing.
+* Each time a code is submitted, GitHub Actions is triggered automatically.